 To start the legal process, you only have to make a phone call.
 Our lawyers are always available to get started on the work needed to preserve your rights.

-Damages Available for Dog Bite Victims in Ocala
+Damages Available for Dog Bite Victims Around Ocala

 When you file an insurance claim based on a dog bite injury, you’re entitled to the same types of compensation you’d get in a personal injury lawsuit or if you were in a car accident.
 If the insurance company negotiates fairly, it’s often possible to avoid a lawsuit entirely.